How to use the info and pinfo commands in Linux

 listing texinfo pages

-Texinfo pages are organized into sections.
+Info pages organize information into sections.
 These sections are known as nodes.
-A node describes a particular subject of a Texinfo page.
-Since a node contains information only about a specific subject, we can use nodes to find and view the required information quickly and efficiently.
+A node describes a particular subject of an info page.
+Since a node contains information only about a specific topic, you can use nodes to find and view the required information quickly and efficiently.

-We can use the info or the pinfo command to view Texinfo pages of a package.
-Both the info and pinfo commands format and display a Texinfo page differently.
-The info command formats document in plain text format while the pinfo command formats document in standard web format.
+You can use the info or the pinfo command to view the info pages of a package.
+Both the info and pinfo commands format and display the info page differently.
+The info command formats the page in plain text format, while the pinfo command formats it in standard web format.

 Syntax of the info command